- City Activities and Info

 I just purchased my pet.
 What does Chesapeake require from pet owners?

 Exotics are required to have a permit.
-More City Code information for exotic animals can be found within the Chesapeake Municipal Code of Ordinances (Municode). for exotics are on the resource page under the muni-code link.
+More City Code information for exotic animals can be found within the Chesapeake Municipal Code of Ordinances (Municode).
+Information for exotics is on the resource page under the muni-code link.

 Search Chesapeake Municipal Code of Ordinances (Municode) for more information on City laws and regulations.